llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

 worthwhile to propose these extensions for inclusion in the OpenMP specification.
 Currently, Clacc uses OpenMP extensions as follows:

+* The `update` directive translation depends on the OpenMP TR8 motion modifier `present` by default:
+    * See the discussion of the `update` directive above for details.
 * The `present` clause translation depends on the OpenMP TR8 map type modifier `present` by default:
     * See the discussion of the `present` clause above for details.